rupertlion/my_site/readme.md

   I would like to be able to view a list of his previous project work

   Tasks:
-    Create a "Portfolio" section in the site
+    Create a "Project" section in the site
     Create two sections to each project: name and project summary Use navigation (see below) to navigate to "Portfolio" section of the page
   ```